How to Measure and Track Your SaaS Marketing Success

 ARPA (average revenue per account) evaluates how much monthly recurring revenue you generate from one client account.
 You can calculate the average income by dividing the monthly recurring revenue by the number of active paying customers.

-ARPA is a key metric as it can assist in identifying the subscription tiers or products that generate the least or most revenue for your business.
-A steady growth in numbers can show that upselling and cross-selling is an effective strategy.
+ARPA is a key metric, as it can help identify the subscription tiers or products that generate the least or most revenue for your business.
+A steady growth in numbers can show that upselling and cross-selling are effective strategies.
 It may also indicate that your SaaS product is attracting a new clientele with larger budgets.

 Instead of a monthly average, you can also calculate your ARPA annually.